MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Introduction

-In contrast, deep learning (DL) techniques have garnered significant attention due to their powerful feature extraction capabilities.
-Numerous studies have validated the effectiveness of classical semantic segmentation algorithms, such as U-Net \cite{U-Net}, DeepLab \cite{DeepLabv3}, and SegNet \cite{SegNet}, in ground-based cloud image segmentation tasks \cite{CloudSegNet, SegCloud}.
-To extract features from multi-scale cloud formations, some researchers have proposed incorporating multi-scale dilated convolutions within the encoder to expand the model's receptive fields, thereby enhancing the network's multi-scale feature extraction capacity \cite{CloudU-Net, MA-SegCloud }.
-Furthermore, some researchers have introduced attention mechanisms into the encoder; by dynamically re-weighting features to focus on the most salient information, these mechanisms are adept at capturing long-range contextual dependencies, thereby improving multi-scale feature representation \cite{Att1, Att2}.
-To mitigate contextual information loss and alleviate inaccuracies in segmenting boundary details, several scholars have proposed enhancements to upsampling operations \cite{CloudU-Netv2, CloudDeepLabV3+}.
-Because standard upsampling methods can introduce artifacts or fail to recover fine-grained details lost during encoding, these advanced, often learnable operators aim to reconstruct high-resolution feature maps with greater fidelity.
-Concurrently, auxiliary modules have been developed to integrate multi-scale features within the decoder, compensating for local information loss during upsampling \cite{ TransCloudSeg, BSANet }.
-Self-attention mechanisms, widely employed for capturing long-range dependencies, have also proven effective in addressing contextual loss \cite{ViT, SViT}.
-Some researchers have integrated various attention mechanisms into the decoder to strengthen global feature representation \cite{ CloudDeepLabV3+, MA-SegCloud }.
+In contrast, DL methodologies have gained prominence due to their superior automated feature extraction capabilities.
+Classical semantic segmentation architectures, such as U-Net \cite{U-Net}, DeepLab\cite{DeepLabv3}, and SegNet\cite{SegNet}, have demonstrated significant efficacy in ground-based cloud segmentation tasks\cite{CloudSegNet, SegCloud}.
+To specifically address the multi-scale nature of cloud formations, researchers have integrated multi-scale dilated convolutions within encoders, effectively expanding receptive fields without loss of resolution\cite{CloudU-Net, MA-SegCloud}.
+Concurrently, attention mechanisms have been introduced to dynamically re-weight features; by prioritizing salient information, these mechanisms facilitate the capture of long-range contextual dependencies, thereby refining multi-scale feature representation\cite{Att1, Att2}.
+Ideally, the decoder should recover spatial details lost during the encoding process.
+However, standard upsampling operators often introduce artifacts or fail to reconstruct fine-grained boundary details.
+To mitigate this contextual information loss, significant research has focused on advanced, learnable upsampling operators\cite{CloudU-Netv2, CloudDeepLabV3+}.
+Simultaneously, auxiliary modules and Self-Attention (SA) mechanisms have been integrated into decoders to aggregate multi-scale features and reinforce global representations\cite{ViT, SViT}.